CSS

 Avoid Using Pointer Events to Fully Replace Button Disabling

 The CSS approach disables clicks, but it doesn’t change the element’s state for accessibility or form behavior.
-If you want to disable a form button correctly, also use the disabled attribute:
+If you want to disable a form button correctly, also use the disabled attribute in your HTML:

 <button disabled>Submit</button>